Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Honcho; User Context Management for LLM Apps.md

 Our [[ARCHIVED; Open Sourcing Tutor-GPT|experimental tutor]], Bloom, [[ARCHIVED; Theory of Mind Is All You Need|was remarkably effective]]--for thousands of users during the 9 months we hosted it for free--precisely because we built [cognitive architectures](https://blog.langchain.dev/openais-bet-on-a-cognitive-architecture/) that mimic the theory-of-mind expertise of highly efficacious 1:1 instructors.
 # Context Failure Mode
 But we quickly ran up against a hard limitation.
-The failure mode we believe all vertical specific AI applications will eventually hit if they want to be sticky, paradigmatically different than their deterministic counterparts, and realize the latent potential.
+The failure mode we believe all vertical-specific AI applications will eventually hit if they want to be sticky, paradigmatically different than their deterministic counterparts, and realize the latent potential.
 That's context, specifically user context--Bloom didn't know enough about each student.

 We're consistently blown away by how many people don't realize large language models themselves are stateless.
 They don't remember shit about you.
 They're just translating context they're given into probable sequences of tokens.
 LLMs are like horoscope writers, good at crafting general statements that *feel* very personal.
 You would be too, if you'd ingested and compressed that much of the written human corpus.